The four fold bet explained

 This is because all you need is for one of your four fold bets to lose for you to lose your entire stake too.
 It doesn’t matter if your previous three bets all succeed as, if your final bet fails, you’ll then lose everything.

 So whilst the payouts of four fold bets are incredibly promising, it can be a frustrating and difficult way to make any decent winnings.
+As a result you might want to stick to horse racing bets where you just try and guess the 1st, 2nd order of the runners and so on.

 How does four fold betting work in real life?